tmpethick/pethick-site-hakyll/index.md

 ## Open Source

+- **[Scalable Gaussian Processes for Economic Models][master]**.
+  This codebase can be used to run high-dimensional scalable Gaussian Processes on Economic Models on a High Performance Computing cluster.
 - **[Ensembled Deep Network for Global Optimization][6]**.
   This project explores the behavior of an ensembled variant of the architecture proposed by [(Snoek et al 2015)][7] on various Bayesian Optimization benchmark problems.
 - **[Prolog code generation from Isabelle's inner syntax][1]**.